checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 	msbuild /t:clean LLVM.sln

-By default, the build type is a debug build.
+By default, the build type is a Debug build.
 You can specify the build type by adding `/p:Configuration=nnn` to the `msbuild` command line, where `nnn` is one of `Debug`, `Release`', or `RelWithDebInfo`.
 For example, for a release build, use: